 - True storage capacity exceeds the stated 4 liters

-- Water-resistant pockets to keep phone or other small items protected
+- Water-resistant pockets to keep a phone or other small items protected

 - Pricey, particularly for this capacity range